fpirri/gothings-raspi-install/README.md

 <br />

 * in [github](https://github.com/fpirri/gothings-install/g "github gothingscontrolmenu")  you find the **GoThingsControlMenu** to manage the lifecycle of your containers
-* in [hlite-apps](https://github.com/fpirri/hlite-apps "github hlite-apps")  you find templates that can be customized for specific purposes
+* in [gothings-apps](https://github.com/fpirri/gothings-apps "github gothings-apps")  you find templates that can be customized for specific purposes

 <br />